hankehly/tv-commercial-recognition/README.md

 Then I read that WAV is uncompressed and MP3 is compressed, so I tried MP3 instead and that really reduced the file size.

+A bitrate of 128k is supposedly the threshold for "good" quality, so I went with that.